opf/openproject/docs/user-guide/backlogs-scrum/faq/README.md

 - remove unused story types in the administration
 - deactivate the Backlogs module in the project settings

-## How can I change the the color of a user's tasks?
+## How can I change the user's colors in the task board?

-The colors can be changed in your personal settings: Please click on your avatar, then navigate to **My account -> Settings -> Backlogs**.
+The colors can be changed in each user's personal settings: Please click on your avatar, then navigate to *My account ->Settings ->Backlogs*.
 There you can change the task color.